 Anne Neumann, Vice President and General Manager, came to Rancho Obi-Wan armed with a bar code reader and a database, intent on cataloging the entire collection and then returning to her native Texas within six months.
-That was seven years ago.
+That was in 2006.
 Anne has a Bachelors and Masters degree in Geography from the University of Texas at Austin.
 She received specialized training in database design and database-driven web site implementation while writing a point-of-sale system for the UT computer store; accounting systems on university mainframes; and content management software at Internet startup Vignette.
 Anne managed volunteers for Star Wars licensee Official Pix for seven years, was the main photographer on Steve Sansweet’s book Star Wars: 1000 Collectibles and wrote the database and managed the technology that allowed Steve to write Star Wars: The Ultimate Action Figure Collection.
-A relentless organizer and event planner, Anne can claim to be minimally proficient in construction management, design, photography, and box lifting.
+A relentless organizer and event planner, Anne can claim to be minimally proficient in construction management, organizing, and box lifting.

 Duncan Jenkins is the co-author on four books relating to Star Wars collectibles: Gus and Duncan’s Comprehensive Guide to Star Wars Collectibles, Gus and Duncan’s Guide to Star Wars Prototypes, Gus and Duncan’s Guide to Star Wars Cast & Crew Items, and Star Wars: Year by Year.
 He has written numerous articles for StarWars.com as well as various publications.
 Duncan has shared his extensive knowledge of collecting in presentations at conventions around the world in addition to TV and radio programs.
 He is an editor for The Star Wars Collector’s Archive.
 Duncan works as a Laboratory Manager for a forensic toxicology lab where he has over 15 years experience.
 He lives in Liberty, Missouri with his wife Anne who helps him manage his own 5,000 square foot Star Wars collectibles museum, The Sithsonian.